WantenMN/cambridge-dictionary-pop/README.md

     *   **History**: Use the back and forward buttons to navigate through your recent lookups.
     *   **Internal Links**: Click on any word within the definition content to look up its meaning instantly.
 5.  **Close the Popup**: Click anywhere outside the popup to close it.

+## Installation and Usage Instructions

+For detailed instructions on how to build, install, and use the extension in Chrome or Firefox, please refer to the [USAGE.md](USAGE.md) file.